sriram-yeluri/sriram-yeluri.github.io/content/en/docs/About/_index.md

 layout: docs
 ---

-> I am a Solutions Architect/Solution Designer/Technology Lead, having more than 16 years of strong technical experience.
+> I am working as an IT consultant with 18 years of professional experience.
+I played a key role in setting-up solutions for container vulnerability scanning using Prisma cloud, 3rd party component vulnerability scanning using Nexus Lifecycle, and static code scanning with Fortify.

 ### Key Strengths

 * Infrastructure as Code(IaaC), Software as a Service (SaaS)
 * Solution design for cloud implementations and migrations.
+* Experience in setting of security tooling (Prismacloud, Nexus LifeCycle, Fortify) and the integrations.
 * Experience in DevSecOps and CICD best practices.
 * Experience in designing of automated solutions.
 * Strong Mindset of continuous improvement in the way of working